FloJag/Mastery-Project/README.md

     This structured prioritization ensures that users are not only assigned to one segment, but also to the one that best reflects their dominant behavior and characteristics.

 8. **Define and add Perks to the segment groups**
-    - For each segment I defined one perfectly fitted perk which will force them to join the reward programm.
+    - For each segment I defined one perfectly fitted perk which will force them to join the reward program.
     - For example: For Seniors it's often hard to be on a long trip due to their age.
-A Local Support with free tranportation will help them to enjoy the trip more.
+A Local Support with free transportation will help them to enjoy the trip more.

-## Outliers and Anomalies ##
+## Outliers and Anomalies
 During the data preparation phase, several anomalies were identified in the dataset (e.g., negative values for nights, or missing discount amounts although discount = TRUE).
 These issues were addressed through data cleaning, primarily by replacing invalid values with averages or imputing them with contextually appropriate values.

-To further investigate potential anomalies, boxplots and histrograms were generated in Tableau to analyze the distribution of variables and detect outliers.
+To further investigate potential anomalies, boxplots and histograms were generated in Tableau to analyze the distribution of variables and detect outliers.
 After careful consideration, I decided not to remove the outliers from the dataset.
 The rationale behind this choice is that certain extreme values may reflect meaningful traveler behavior (e.g., luxury travelers with exceptionally high spending, or long-distance travelers with unusually high flight distances).
 Removing these observations could distort the data and limit the possibility of building relevant customer segments.

-## Segmentation ##
+## Segmentation
 The goal of the segmentation was to group users based on their predominant travel behavior, derived from the engineered features.

 For this project, I applied the weighted segmentation approach.
 Instead of working with continuous values, I defined clear thresholds and percentiles to transform behavioral indicators into binary variables (0/1).
-This ensures that each user is assigned to the segment that most strongly reflects their primary travel pattern, rather than with continouos variables, where the lower the better
+This ensures that each user is assigned to the segment that most strongly reflects their primary travel pattern, rather than with continuous variables, where the lower the better

 **Why weighted segmentation with only 0/1 variables?**